Mean-Field Control based Approximation of Multi-Agent Reinforcement Learning in Presence of a Non-decomposable Shared Global State: Approximation Result

-Theorem \ref{theorem_1} suggests that if we can come up with a way to approximately solve the MFC problem, then that solution must be a good proxy for the optimal MARL solution.
+The terms $J_1, J_3$ can be bounded by Theorem \ref{theorem_1} while $J_2$ can be bounded by $\epsilon$.
+This result suggests that if we can come up with a way to approximately solve the MFC problem, then that solution must be a good proxy for the optimal MARL solution.
 Before discussing the algorithmic aspects of solving the MFC problem, we would like to first discuss a special case where the approximation error can be lower in comparison to that stated in Theorem \ref{theorem_1}.